Rudra171/Smart-Watch-/README.md

 ## Overview

 Welcome to the SmartWatch project!
-This repository contains the source code and documentation for a smartwatch designed to track the heartrate,bodytemperature, and body steps.
+This repository contains the documentation for a smartwatch designed to track the heartrate,bodytemperature, and body steps.

 ## Features